wiegerw/blocks/README.md

 The option `--draw` is used to create `.wrl` files that can be viewed with a WRL viewer.
 The pieces of a puzzle can be drawn using a call like this:
 ```
-python3 blocks.py --draw --pieces="puzzles/half_cube.txt" --grid
+python blocks.py --draw --pieces="puzzles/half_cube.txt" --grid
 ```
-The option `--grid` puts the pieces in a 2 dimensional grid.
+The option `--grid` puts the pieces in a 2-dimensional grid.
 This is done to avoid collisions.

 The option `--scatter` is used to move pieces away from the center